allan-tulane/sp23-recitation-06-shirarozenthal/answers.md

 - **e.**

 In this situation, all frequencies are equal to one another.
 The Huffman coding cost would therefore be the product of this frequency and the encodings’ lengths, resulting in a balanced tree.
-For a tree of n leaves, the cost would be n log n — and this hold true across documents.
+For a tree of n leaves, the cost would be n log n — and this holds true across documents.